from __future__ import annotations

 def focus_hovered_window(self) -> None:

-window = self.core.hovered_window
+window = self.hovered_window

 if window: